 2. A cozy vintage airstream trailer in Dayton, Oregon

 Located in the perfect place for exploring Oregon’s wine country, The Vintages Resort is a group of 31 vintage trailers set inside the Willamette Wine Country RV park.
+These airstreams are some of the most romantic places to stay.
 Each trailer is slightly different but all trailers include gourmet pour over coffee, terrycloth robes, the best mattresses ever, high quality linens, propane grills, and all the utensils the need, including a wine opener!
 All trailers have heat and air-conditioning.
 Some trailers are pet-friendly.
 The perfect location for a weekend of wine tasting.
-Oregon wine country definitely has some cool places to stay, but the vintage airstream is one of our favorites.
+Oregon wine country definitely has some cool places to stay, but this vintage airstream park is one of our favorites.

 What to do in Dayton: The number one thing you should do is wine tasting!
 The Willamette Valley is the Mecca of wine in Oregon, especially Pinot Noir.
 The Willamette Valley is one of the nations top wine producing regions and there are more than 300 wineries in the area.
 Favorite wineries to hit include Stoller Family Estate and Domaine Serene.
 If you don’t like wine, the Evergreen Aviation and the Space Museum are close by.
 Enjoy the spa at Allison Inn.
 Eat at the Joel Palmer House or Block House Cafe.